Skip to contents

 The test statistic can be defined using either R or Rcpp, with the statistic parameter specified as:

-• R: a function returning a closure that returns a double.
+• a closure returning a double.

 • Rcpp: a character string defining a captureless lambda (since C++11) returning another lambda that captures by value, accepts parameters of the same type, and returns a double.

-When using Rcpp, the parameters for different inherit are listed as follows.
+When using Rcpp, the parameters for different method are listed as follows.
 Note that the names can be customized, and the types can be replaced with auto (thanks to the support for generic lambdas in C++14).
 See examples.

-inheritParameter 1Parameter 2
+methodParameter 1Parameter 2

 "twosample"const NumericVector& sample_1const NumericVector& sample_2